benhorwitz04/Hobart_Basketball_Data_Analysis_Project/README.md

 > 📄 [Download the Full Data Analysis Portfolio (PDF)](Hobart_Basketball_Data_Analysis_Portfolio.pdf)

 ## 📚 Background
 I currently serve as an assistant basketball coach for Hobart Basketball.
 One of the most exciting aspects of game preparation is the process of scouting opponents.
 When preparing for an upcoming scout, our coaching staff naturally tries to compile as much information as possible.
 A key part of that process involves gathering data and assembling a clear, objective picture of a team’s identity.
-While numbers are certainly not the entire story, they provide an unbiased foundation with large amounts of data to support the conclusions we draw.
+While numbers are certainly not the entire story, they provide an unbiased foundation that supports the conclusions we draw with large amounts of data.

 For years, obtaining advanced metrics and in-depth analysis has been a challenge for programs like Hobart at the Division III level.
 Historically, there was a barrier to accessing the type of analytics and breakdowns available at higher levels of basketball.
 However, in recent years, the enthusiasm for analyzing sports through a data-focused lens has grown significantly, and the tools, formulas, and understanding of advanced metrics have become much more accessible.